4 MENTAL BLOCKS THAT KEEPS YOU AWAY FROM GETTING RICH

 #2 UNAWARENESS OF SPENDING TRIGGERS

-Our relationship to money and spending is highly personal.
+Our relationship with money and spending is highly personal.

 However, we all have psychological spending triggers.
 Spending triggers are places, objects, or emotions that triggers you to spend more than you normally would.

 And now shopping being online, you actually need not go anywhere.

 The point is to identify your spending triggers and condition your mind to overcome those triggers.

 To improve your finances it is essential to cut down on unwanted expenses.
 To achieve financial independence it is important to control your spending behavior.

 I firmly believe, money speaks only one language, “If you save me today, I will save you tomorrow”.